jacebrowning/gitman/docs/use-cases/submodules.md

 ### Modifying Dependencies

-To include a different version of a dependency, modify the `rev` value in the configuration file.
+To include a different version of a dependency, modify the `rev` value in the config file.